Niradvi7/Police-Safety/README.md

 # Police Safety
-Movable kiosk containing alcohol detector to ensure social distancing while checking level of alcohol consumed
+Movable kiosk containing alcohol detector to ensure social distancing while checking drunken driving

 ## Project design:
 1. A movable kiosk is placed near police van to check drunken driving.
 When a person appraoches the kiosk, white lights turn ON